faranalytics/scalability/README.md

 const greeter = service.createServiceAPI<Greeter>();
 ```
 #### Call the `greet` method on the `Greeter` 100 times and log the results.
-The `Greeter.greet` method returns a promise because it is called asynchronously using a `MessagePort`.
+The `greeter.greet` method returns a promise because it is called asynchronously using a `MessagePort`.
 ```ts
 const results = [];
 for (let i = 0; i < 100; i++) {